masezou/k8s-study/README.md

 # Note

+*0-minio-win.ps1, You need to edit administrator password in the script, before running the script.
-This environment is KIND environment.
+*This environment is KIND environment.
 Metallb loadbalancer only affects to localhost.
 If you want to access from out of box. kubectl port-forward --address 0.0.0.0 service/hogehoge